adampeterson-MVSF/shelterluv/services/webapp-react/tests/README.md

 Error: useAuth must be used within an AuthProvider
 ```
 **Solution**: Use `renderWithProviders` or `renderWithAuth` helper instead of basic `render`.

+### E2E Test Failures

+#### "JavaScript errors detected: Failed to load resource: 404"
+**Solution**: Tests now filter out harmless 404s (favicon, manifest, robots.txt).
+If you see this error, it means a real JavaScript error occurred.
+Check browser console for actual errors.

+#### "No auth state found" / Tests skipped
+**Solution**: This is expected behavior.
+Authenticated tests skip when auth state is missing.
+Run `npm run test:e2e:save-auth` to create auth state, then tests will run normally.

 ## Contributing